wurthless-elektroniks/smc360/docs/hackedsmcs.md

 is NOPed out.

 The real fun begins just before the CPU is brought out of reset.
 A ljmp is placed at 0x1148 which sends execution to the main function at 0x2DE3.
-The gist of it is that, if the CPU is not running (which it should be; probably leftover sanity check behavior), the JTAG bus is initialized, then a function at 0x2F3B programs the JTAG port.
+The gist of it is that, if the CPU is not running (which should already be the case;
+probably leftover sanity check behavior), the JTAG bus is initialized, then a function at 0x2F3B programs the JTAG port.
 After that, we can finally release the CPU from reset and let the boot continue as normal.

 The code written over the JTAG bus is: